Books, maps and other things to look at, training opportunities for businesses…

 Those tourism operators who have been enrolled as National Park Ambassadors are eligible to take the Fforest Fawr Geopark Ambassador training.
-The first seven tourism business-people gained their Geopark Ambassador certificates in early 2013 and more followed in 2014 and 2015 and in 2016 bringing numbers up to 75.
-More training is planned for Spring 2017 – please contact the Geopark Development Officer for more information.
+The first seven tourism business-people gained their Geopark Ambassador certificates in early 2013 and more followed bringing numbers up to over 90 in early 2018.
+More training is planned for Autumn 2018 – please contact the Geopark Development Officer for more information.

 Dark Sky Ambassador Scheme

 Many National Park and Geopark Ambassadors are also Dark Skies Ambassadors, ‘genned up’ on the glories of the heavens above Wales’ first International Dark Sky Reserve.
 The reserve extends across the whole of the National Park but the darkest skies of all are in the Geopark, in the west.